© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garth cairn cemetery is a scheduled monument protected by Cadw under reference BR366.
 View the official record →

-Garth cairn cemetery is a Bronze Age round cairn located in Breconshire, Wales, and represents a significant funerary monument of the prehistoric period.
+Garth cairn cemetery is a prehistoric round cairn located in Breconshire, Wales, serving as a funerary monument of Bronze Age date.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR366.

 Garth cairn cemetery dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garth cairn cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR366.